Contact Us

 1. The Board’s policy monitoring process is the foundation of our annual evaluation of the GM.

-1. In January of each year the Board will review a summary of the monitoring reports received during the previous 12 months.
+a.
+In January of each year the Board will review a summary of the monitoring reports received during the previous 12 months.
 Based on that review, the Board will present an evaluation letter to the GM.
 That letter will constitute our full evaluation, and it will be delivered no later than February 5th.

 2. The Board will acquire monitoring information by one or more of three methods: (a) by internal report, in which the GM discloses policy interpretations and compliance information to the Board; (b) by external report, in which an external, disinterested third party selected by the Board assesses compliance with Board policies; or (c) by direct Board inspection, in which a designated director or committee assesses compliance with the policy.